keerthi27112004/Amazon_clone_of_first_page/README.md

-#This is my first project
+# I did this project using html,css.This project is clone of Amazon first page.